roman-milk/roman-milk.github.io/to-tame-a-slave.md

+===

- ****** To Tame a Slave Ch.
-04 ****** byianbabyyy© "And some food," he added, carrying me through the house as if I was no heavier than a kitten.
+"And some food," he added, carrying me through the house as if I was no heavier than a kitten.
 When we stopped, it was in a lavish bedroom, decorated in various pastel colors that made me want to gag from the girliness of it.
 I was placed gently on the bed.

  "I'll return in a few minutes with some food, and then we can draw you a bath."
 He left then, and I flopped across the incredibly comfortable bed.